samber/lo/README.md

 // nil
 ```

+For more advanced retry strategies (delay, exponential backoff...), please take a look on [cenkalti/backoff](https://github.com/cenkalti/backoff).

 ### Range / RangeFrom / RangeWithSteps

 Creates an array of numbers (positive and/or negative) progressing from start up to, but not including end.